hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 This folder contains a [Terraform](https://www.terraform.io/) module to deploy a [Consul](https://www.consul.io/) cluster in [AWS](https://aws.amazon.com/) on top of an Auto Scaling Group.
-This module is designed to deploy an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that has Consul installed via the [install-consul](/modules/install-consul) module in this Blueprint.
+This module is designed to deploy an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that has Consul installed via the [install-consul](/modules/install-consul) module in this Module.